The quasinormal modes of the rotating quantum corrected black holes: Bayesian analysis and parameter estimation

 In this section, the Bayesian analysis and parameter estimation will be done.
 We begin to establish the functions $\omega_{\ell mn}(M,\bar{a},\bar{\alpha})$ in terms of the parameters $M$, $a$ and $\alpha$ by using the fitting method.
 Note that for this time, such $\omega$ should be obtained from the B-L coordinate.
 In the case of non spin and no quantum correction, these functions reduce to the Schwarzschild QNMs spectra.
 In~\cite{Nagar:2018zoe}, the authors fit the spectra by using a rational function, and the same fitting method is applied to Kerr-Newman (K-N) black hole~\cite{Carullo:2021oxn}.
 The only difference is that for the K-N case, the fitting function becomes a bivariate rational fraction function.
 Motivated by the above and consider that there are also two independent free parameters in the present model, we use the bivariate rational fraction function, namely

 to fit obtained spectra data.
 Here, some notation descriptions should be given.
 The symbol $\mathbf{X}$ corresponds to $\omega$, while the symbol $\mathbf{X}_0$ stands for the Schwarzschild value of the corresponding quantity.
 In other words, as $\bar{\alpha}=\bar{a}=0$, we have $\mathbf{X}=\mathbf{X}_0$.
 The notations $\bar{\alpha}$ and $\bar{a}$ are defined as $\bar{\alpha}=\alpha/M^2$ and $\bar{a}=a/M$, which has been mentioned in Sec. \ref{RQCBH}.
 Furthermore, we think that in Eq. (\ref{fitting_model}), the order of the bivariate polynomial in the numerator can different from that in the denominator.
 Therefore, their orders are recorded as $N_1$ and $N_2$ respectively.
 But in practice, we take $N_1=N_2=4$.
 We do these fittings on \textit{Mathematica} by using the built-in function \textit{NonlinearModelFit}, where the starting values of all parameters $\{b_{k,j}, c_{k,j}\}$ to be fitted are set to $0$.
+It can be found that the maximum residuals of the QNM spectra fittings in Appendix \ref{numerical_accuracy_test}.

 Now, we employ \texttt{pyRing} for the subsequent analysis.
 The Bayesian analysis based on the time-domain data is subject to obtaining the posterior distribution $p(\bm{\theta} | d)$, where $\bm{\theta}$ represent the set of waveform model parameters, and $d$ represents the observation data.
 According to Bayes' theorem, $p(\bm{\theta} | d)$ is determined by $p(\bm{\theta} | d)=\mathcal{L}(d | \bm{\theta}) \pi(\bm{\theta})/\mathcal{Z}$, where the $\mathcal{L}(d | \bm{\theta})$ is the likelihood function, $\pi(\bm{\theta})$ is the prior distribution, and $\mathcal{Z} = \int \mathrm{d} \bm{\theta} \mathcal{L}(d | \bm{\theta}) \pi(\bm{\theta}) $ refers to the ``evidence''.
 For ground-based gravitational-wave detectors, the ringdown signal decays very rapidly, and the noise of the whitened data in this regime is therefore well modeled as Gaussian with zero mean.
 The likelihood function is constructed on this assumption.
 The whitened data needs the waveform model and the Power Spectral Density (PSD).
 The PSD is computed with the standard Welch method.
 More importantly, the waveform model determines which parameters $\bm{\theta}$ of gravitational theory are inferred.